Book 2 in the Epic Revolutionary Saga

 Don't be fooled by cute animals on the front cover!
 These books are well researched and comprehensively detailed for full contact history!
 Click here to check out Jenny's hefty bibliography of nearly 200 sources for The Declaration, the Sword and the Spy.

 Jenny has been researching Patrick Henry, the Marquis de Lafayette, Banastre Tarleton, and the Revolutionary War since 2007!
 She is passionate about this crucial period of history, and about her favorite Founding Father, Patrick Henry.
 Her heart's desire is for children to know the REAL history of America, including God's hand of favor every step of the way.
 Jenny is deeply indebted to the excellent reenactors of Colonial Williamsburg: Richard Schumann as Patrick Henry and Mark Schneider as the Marquis de Lafayette (and Banastre Tarleton).
 They have tirelessly answered her questions and provided incredible research assistance.
 Jenny also is active with Patrick Henry's Red Hill (homesite where Patrick Henry is buried) and Historic Polegreen Church (where Patrick Henry attended church as a kid), participating in Living History Days.
 Her research has taken her to France where she met the 6th great grandson of the Marquis de Lafayette, Comte Lafayette.
 Jenny has attended multiple re-enactment events, including Patrick Henry's Liberty or Death speech at St. John's Church in Richmond, Patrick Henry's Parson Cause court case at Hanover Courhouse, the Battle of the Hook (Gloucester Point) and the Battle of Cowpens.
 She also was in Yorktown for the arrival of Lafayette's reconstructed ship from France, L'Hermione.
-Stay tuned for tons of behind the scenes research pics and videos for this exciting Revolutionary trilogy!
+Stay tuned for tons of behind the scenes research pics and videos for this exciting Revolutionary saga!

 Jenny with Mark Schneider (Marquis de Lafayette and below, "Bloody" Banastre Tarleton)